Perinephric fluid collection post renal transplant

 Early post-transplant period (<4 weeks)

-- ultrasound probably has limited sensitivity, and often underestimates haematoma volume when present 3
+- ultrasound probably has limited sensitivity, and often underestimates hematoma volume when present 3

-- decrease in haemoglobin level may be more sensitive 3
+- decrease in hemoglobin level may be more sensitive 3

 - occurs from breakdown of the ureterovesicle anastomosis

 - can be diagnosed with a MAG-3 nuclear medicine scan

 - lymphocoele: 4-8 weeks post surgery, but may occur as far out as 6 months

 Although division of fluid collections into early and late can be useful to generate a differential diagnosis, collections that occur in the early post-transplant period may also occur in the late post-transplant period.
 If clinically necessary, a definitive diagnosis often requires percutaneous aspiration and fluid analysis.

 - 1. Brown ED, Chen MY, Wolfman NT et-al. Complications of renal transplantation: evaluation with US and radionuclide imaging.
 Radiographics.
 2000;20 (3): 607-22. doi:10.1148/radiographics.20.3.g00ma14607 - Pubmed citation